davidaanderson/puppetlabs-mssql/README.md

 	- Any alphabetic Unicode character not categorised as uppercase or lowercase

 [more detail...](http://technet.microsoft.com/en-gb/library/cc786468(v=ws.10).aspx)

+#### securitymode
+This may be SQL for Mixed Mode Authentication, or left blank/empty for Windows Authentication.

 ### More Options
 See http://msdn.microsoft.com/en-us/library/ms144259.aspx for more information about these options.